 If you do notice that you grind your teeth either during the day or at night, it is advisable that you quickly visit your dentist for a full dental evaluation.
 To preserve your teeth, your dentist would recommend to you a dental mouth guard.
-Basically, there are 3 types of dental mouth guard:
+Basically, there are 3 types of dental mouth guardsfor grinding teeth:

 - Stock Mouth Protectors: these mouth guards come preformed and are ready to wear.
 Stock mouth protectors are the least expensive and can be easily obtained at most sporting departmental stores or any good sporting store.
 However, little or nothing can be done to stock mouth protectors to adjust their fit.
 Stock mouth protectors are bulky, which may make both talking and breathing difficult.
-A major shortcoming of this type of mouth guard is that they offer only little to no protection.
-Stock mouth protectors are not usually recommended by dentists.
+A major shortcoming of this type of best mouthguard for grinding teeth is that they offer only little to no protection.
+Stock mouth protectors are not usually recommended by dentists near me.

-- Boil-and-Bite Mouth Guards: this type of mouth guard can also be bought at most sporting departmental stores.
-The boil-and-bite mouth guards fits better than the stock mouth guards.
+- Boil and Bite Mouth Guards: this type of mouthguard can also be bought at most sporting departmental stores.
+The boil and bite mouth guards fit better than the stock mouth guards.
 These mouth guards are made from thermoplastic material.
-According to its name, the boil-and-bite mouth guards are first inserted in hot water to soften them.
-Afterward, they are placed in the mouth and moulded around the teeth using tongue pressure and the finger.
+According to its name, the boil and bite mouth guards are first inserted in hot water to soften them.
+Afterward, they are placed in the mouth and molded around the teeth using tongue pressure and the finger.

 - Custom-Fitted Mouth Guards: these are bespoke mouth guards and are perfectly designed to fit the patient’s mouth and teeth.
-Custom-fitted mouth guards are designed and created in the dental lab based on the patient’s need.
-To make the custom-fitted mouth guards, your dentist would first make an impression of your teeth.
-This impression would then be used to make a model with which the mouth guard will be moulded using a special material.
-Custom-fitted mouth guards are the most expensive type of mouth guard because it is made from special materials, its preparation involves extra work and time, and it offers the most protection and comfort.
+Custom-fitted mouthguards are designed and created in the dental lab based on the patient’s needs.
+To make the custom-fitted mouthguards, your emergency dentist would first make an impression of your teeth.
+This impression would then be used to make a model with which the mouth guard will be molded using a special material.
+Custom-fitted mouthguards are the most expensive type of mouthguard because it is made from special materials, their preparation involves extra work and time, and it offers the most protection and comfort.

 Most times, the dental mouth guard is worn over the upper teeth only, but in some cases like when the patient has metal braces or other fixed dental devices on their lower jaw, the dental mouth guard may be made for the lower teeth also.

-Your dentist can suggest the best mouth guard Houston for you.
-The best mouth guard Houston should be easy to clean, durable, resistant to wears and tears, comfortable, and should not restrict talking or breathing.
+Your dentist’s office near me can suggest the best mouth guard Houston for you.
+The best mouthguard for grinding teeth should be easy to clean, durable, resistant to wears and tear, comfortable, and should not restrict talking or breathing.

-Oral-B Night-time Dental Guard: Oral-B is one of highly recommended boil-and-bite mouth guards out there.
-It has a pleasant, minty flavour and perfectly moulds to your teeth.
+Oral-B Night-time Dental Guard: Oral-B mouthguard is one of the highly recommended boil and bite mouth guards out there.
+It has a pleasant, minty flavor and perfectly molds to your teeth.
 All you need to do is put Oral-B in hot water to soften it.
 Once softened, you place it on your teeth and it sets.
 After that, you can trim off the excess to have a perfect semi-custom-fitted mouth guard.
-More so, Oral-B Night-time Dental Guard can be softened in the microwave.
+More so, an Oral B mouthguard can be softened in the microwave.

 Who Needs a Dental Mouth Guard?

-How to Care For the Dental Mouth Guard?
+How to Care For the Dental Best Mouth Guard?

 Take the following step to care for your dental mouth guard:

-- Rinse the dental mouth guard with a mouth rinse or cold water before and after each use.
+- Rinse the dental best mouthguard with a mouth rinse or cold water before and after each use.
 The dental mouth guard can also be cleaned using a toothbrush and mild soap.